shopware/admin-api-reference/docs/guides/Quick Start/03-orders.md

 ## Refund Payment

-[Initiating and capturing payment is handled by store-api](https://shopware.stoplight.io/docs/store-api/8218801e50fe5-handling-the-payment), whereas payment refund is dealt by the admin-api.
+[Initiating and capturing payment is handled by store-api](https://shopware.stoplight.io/docs/store-api/8218801e50fe5-handling-the-payment), whereas the admin API deals with refund payment.

-Refund payment method can be called only for transactions that are claimed to be successful.
-The payment can either be completely or partially refunded.
+The refund payment method can be called only for transactions that are claimed to be successful.

 Generally, refunds are linked to a specific order transaction capture ID.
-A refund can have multiple positions, with different order line items and amounts.
+An order can have one or more line items and amounts.
+Each of these line items signifies refund positions.
+Based on the number of line items requested for refund, the payment can either be partially or wholly refunded.

 To allow easy refund handling, have your payment handler implement the `RefundPaymentHandlerInterface`.
 Your RefundHandler implementation will be called with the `refundId` to call your PSP or similar.

-Use the Refund API `/api/_action/order_transaction_capture_refund/{refundId}` endpoint to refund payments.
+Use the Refund API endpoint `/api/_action/order_transaction_capture_refund/{refundId}`  to refund payments.
 You usually need the `refundId` and `context`.
-The refundId is the id of the `OrderTransactionCaptureRefund` entity, which the payment plugin has created before, and will be forwarded to your RefundHandler implementation.
+The refundId is the id of the `OrderTransactionCaptureRefund` entity, which the payment plugin has created before and will be forwarded to your RefundHandler implementation.

 When you refund a payment, the API will change the refund state to *complete*.
 If you want to fail the refund in your RefundHandler implementation, simply throw a `RefundException`, and the state of the refund will transition to *fail*.

-> Your payment extensions must write its own captures and refunds into the order_transaction_capture and order_transaction_capture_refund tables respectively before calling the refund handler as this is not carried out by the Shopware Core.
+> Your payment extensions must write their own captures and refunds into the order_transaction_capture and order_transaction_capture_refund tables, respectively, before calling the refund handler, as the Shopware Core does not carry this out.